The importance of comprehensive testing of the thyroid (TSH, T3, T4, rT3, Thyroid Antibodies)

 Women have likely had mild cases of PCOS since the dawn of humanity.

 But given it’s unwanted symptoms, a useful question to ask is what evolutionary advantage would PCOS have given?

-Estrogen, which tends to be elevated with PCOS, has protective roles in the body including increasing lean body mass, reducing abdominal fat, improving insulin resistance, lowering LDL to HDL cholesterol ratio and blood pressure, and maintaining the immune system.
+Estrogen tends to be elevated with PCOS.
+This hormone has protective roles in the body including increasing lean body mass, reducing abdominal fat, improving insulin resistance, lowering LDL to HDL cholesterol ratio and blood pressure, and maintaining the immune system.
 Lower estrogen is one of the reasons that these can worsen during menopause.

 Women with PCOS tend to have elevated Testosterone, which is then converted into Estrogen.
 This may have provided our ancient female ancestors a survival advantage by limiting birth control and increasing physical strength.

 From the list of estrogen’s roles, we can see the ‘reproductive system’ in the body is intimately linked with everything metabolic (blood pressure, weight, cholesterol etc.).
 Our hormones act as information systems in the body, with estrogen being a primary link to metabolic health.

 And so the term polycystic ovary syndrome is somewhat misleading as it suggests the problem is only with the ovaries, and that you must have ‘cysts’ on your ovaries.
 When in fact, PCOS is a hormonal and metabolic condition, and exists as a sliding scale from mild to severe.

 So why does PCOS tend to be associated with metabolic issues and obesity today?

 Do you feel ‘hangry’ if you haven’t eaten?